sharathtirumalaraju/mlopsinabox/README.md

 ### To start a new project, run:
 ------------
 Run project on
-- Linux distribution
+- Linux distribution or Windows
-    - Run mlopsinabox_ubuntu.sh script in root directory.
-This installs complete setup that includes git,DVC and Mlflow.
-- Windows
-    - Run mlopsinabox_windows.sh script in root directory.
+    - Run mlopsinabox.sh script in root directory.
 This installs complete setup that includes git,DVC and Mlflow.
 ### The resulting directory structure
 ------------